 masks and drums of Africa

-Custodians of traditions and integrated into and participating in societies in transition, the artists presented here are the guardians of rituals and ceremonies and also travellers between visible and invisible worlds, unique geographies and cosmogonies; crossing the distance between initiates and spectators.
+The artists are custodians of traditions.
+They are integrated into and participate in social transition.
+Here, the artists are the guardians of rituals and ceremonies and are travellers between visible and invisible worlds, unique geographies and cosmogonies; crossing the distance between initiates and spectators.

 - 3 weekends of events

-- Claude Lévi-Strauss theatre, musée du quai Branly
+- Claude Lévi-Strauss theater, musée du quai Branly

 - detailed programme online from November 2012

 - extra: tickets give access to the Museum's Main Collection space on the day of the performance